-29 A Standalone Applicant is an Applicant that applies for funding on its own, not as part of a Project Team.

-30 A Project Team consists of the Prime Recipient, Subrecipients, and others performing any of the research and development work under an ARPA-E funding agreement, whether or not costs of performing the research and development work are being reimbursed under any agreement.
+&lt;sup>32 A "Standalone Applicant" is an Applicant that applies for funding on its own, not as part of a Project Team.
+The term "Project Team" is used to mean any entity with multiple players working collaboratively and could encompass anything from an existing organization to an ad hoc teaming arrangement.
+A Project Team consists of the Prime Recipient, Subrecipients, and others performing any of the research and development work under an ARPA-E funding agreement, whether or not costs of performing the research and development work are being reimbursed under any agreement.